Dooping/FutureOffice/README.md

 - Detects intrusions
 - Controls a motor to open and close blinds (replaced by LED's since the motor was broken)
 - Communication is done by wireless transmitter
-- Communication between the arduino and the wireless transmitter is prone to errors so messages are sent several times and the results are averaged
+- Communication between the arduino and the wireless transmitter is prone to errors so messages are sent several times and the majority wins

 ### Mobile App
 - Gets events from google calendar